siscia/siscia.github.io/_posts/2015-05-17-ann-css-parser-a-parser-for-css-in-clojure.md

 layout: post
 title: "[ANN] css parser, a parser for css in clojure "
 description: "Release of a parser for css in clojure"
+excerpt: "Release of a parser for css in clojure"
 category:
 tags: [clojure, parse, css, parser, instaparse]
 ---